shurcooL/gostatus/README.md

-outdated
+gostatus
 ========

-A command line tool that lists Go packages with newer versions.
+A command line tool that shows the status of Go packages.

 Legend:
 - `@` - Git repo